Services

 Service details 1: General

 • SLAs: A list of SLAs the service is mapped with.
-Clicking on an SLA will show the SLA details.
+Clicking an SLA shows the SLA details.

 Service uptimes